2020 CAF Super Cup

 The 2020 CAF Super Cup (officially the 2020 Total CAF Super Cup for sponsorship reasons) was the 28th CAF Super Cup, an annual football match in Africa organized by the Confederation of African Football (CAF), between the winners of the previous season's two CAF club competitions, the CAF Champions League and the CAF Confederation Cup.

-The match was played between Espérance de Tunis from Tunisia, the 2018–19 CAF Champions League winners, and Zamalek from Egypt, the 2018–19 CAF Confederation Cup winners, at the Thani bin Jassim Stadium in Al Rayyan, Doha, Qatar on 14 February 2020.
+The match was played between Espérance de Tunis from Tunisia, the 2018–19 CAF Champions League winners, and Zamalek from Egypt, the 2018–19 CAF Confederation Cup winners, at the Thani bin Jassim Stadium in Doha, Qatar on 14 February 2020.

 This season was the first to be played according to the new calendar, as per the decision of the CAF Executive Committee on 20 July 2017.
 The match was initially scheduled on 16, 17 or 18 August 2019, but was postponed.
 The CAF announced on 21 November 2019 that the match would be played on 14 February 2020 in Doha, Qatar.

-The match was played in Qatar for the second season in a row, after they signed a three-year agreement with the CAF the previous season.
+The match was played in the Middle Eastern country for the second consecutive season, after signing a three-year agreement with the CAF the previous season.
 Zamalek announced in November 2019 that they would not play the match in Qatar due to the Qatar diplomatic crisis.
 However, the club's board voted in February 2020 to play in the match.

 Zamalek won the match 3–1, winning their fourth CAF Super Cup title.

 Teams

 Venue

-The match was played at Thani bin Jassim Stadium in Al Rayyan, Doha, Qatar.
+The match was played at Thani bin Jassim Stadium in Doha, Qatar.
 The stadium has a capacity of 21,175 and is the home venue of Qatar Stars League side Al Gharafa.
 It was one of the five venues that hosted the 2011 AFC Asian Cup in the country.